olestole/NFT-Marketplace/README.md

 - Run a browser with a MetaMask-wallet
   - You need a wallet to connect to a Web3 application (dApp)
+- Set up MetaMask to use the Mumbai test network
+  - Use [these details](https://docs.polygon.technology/docs/develop/network-details/network) to set it up

 ### Installation